CaptainR3DST0NE/FNFfixed/README.md

 ## Friday Night Moddin' on Browser ##
-For people who were blocked by schools
+For people who were blocked by schools such as myself [Link](https://hdboye.github.io/FnfModAttempt)

-[Link](https://hdboye.github.io/FnfModAttempt)